m4lvin/modal-tableau-interpolation/README.md

 Work in progress, only the star-free fragment works at the moment.

-There is no interpolation implemented here yet.
+There is no interpolation implemented here yet, though we do have partitioning already.

 ## Automated Tests